pydims/pydims/docs/developer/dependency-management.md

 # Dependency management

-dims is a library, so the package dependencies are never pinned.
+pydims is a library, so the package dependencies are never pinned.
 Lower bounds are fine and individual versions can be excluded.
 See, e.g., [Should You Use Upper Bound Version Constraints](https://iscinumpy.dev/post/bound-version-constraints/) for an explanation.